-After getting braces from Dr. Skeet Burris, Travis Fiegle & Katie Pluckett, it’s very important to keep in mind that when you’re wearing braces you’ll have to spend a bit of extra time and effort on cleaning your teeth and braces.
+After getting braces from Dr. Travis Fiegle & Katie Solomon, it’s very important to keep in mind that when you’re wearing braces you’ll have to spend a bit of extra time and effort on cleaning your teeth and braces.
 If you don’t, you can develop cavities, gum disease, and other oral health problems that can complicate your orthodontic treatment and prolong the time you have to spend wearing braces.

 To help ensure this doesn’t happen, our team here at Winning Orthodontic Smiles put this piece together of a few tips to help you clean your braces and teeth while undergoing orthodontic treatment.